-New Women New Yorkers (NWNY) is a cross-community non-profit organization empowering young women immigrants in New York City, particularly low-income women and single mothers.
+New Women New Yorkers (NWNY) is a cross-community non-profit organization empowering young women immigrants from underserved communities in New York City.

 ▪ NWNY is a cross-community organization

 NWNY's current and upcoming programs are organized around three pillars:

 NWNY is led by its founder and Board of Directors, and is staffed a team of dedicated volunteers whose diversity of personal backgrounds and skills is being leveraged upon to reach out to young women immigrants from various communities and neighborhoods in New York City, and to forge strong relationships with existing social service organizations.